 $120,000 – 2-years

-Study Title: An inducible mouse model for Angelman Syndrome: follow up
+An inducible mouse model for Angelman Syndrome: Follow up

 $92,144 – 1-year

-Study Title: Examining rescue of neurological deficits in Angelman syndrome mice by expression of the E6-AP isoforms.
+Examining rescue of neurological deficits in Angelman syndrome mice by expression of the E6-AP isoforms

-Efforts are underway to develop a cure for Angelman syndrome (AS), including reactivation of the paternal UBE3A allele in the brain, drug therapies targeting pathways dysregulated by loss of E6-AP, and gene therapy.
-In this study, we propose to investigate whether gene therapy is a viable therapeutic option for individuals with AS and to examine the function of the E6-AP isoforms.
-We will use live animal testing of brain function and cell morphological studies in a mouse model of AS to determine if gene therapy can ameliorate the neurological deficits exhibited by these mice.
+In this study, Dr. Dindot plans to investigate whether gene therapy in the AS mouse (using lentiviruses as the vector) is a viable therapeutic option, and thus a future possibility for individuals with AS.
+He will also examine the function of the E6-AP (UBE3A) isoforms.
+He will use live animal testing of brain function and cell morphological studies in a mouse model of AS to determine if gene therapy can ameliorate the neurological deficits exhibited by these mice.
 This proposal will examine two unresolved questions regarding gene therapy in AS.
-First, we will examine whether re-introduction of UBE3A expression into the brain of post-adolescent and adult mice rescues abnormal neuronal morphology, reduces seizures, enhances learning and memory, and improves motor-coordination.
-Second, we will examine the efficacy of the 3 E6-AP isoforms to improve brain function in AS mice with the intent of identifying a particular isoform that can be used in gene therapy studies.
+First, he will examine whether re-introduction of UBE3A expression into the brain of post-adolescent and adult mice rescues abnormal neuronal morphology, reduces seizures, enhances learning and memory, and improves motor-coordination.
+Second, he will examine the efficacy of the 3 E6-AP isoforms to improve brain function in AS mice with the intent of identifying a particular isoform that can be used in gene therapy studies.